This article provides you with the installation and configuration details you need to integrate xMatters with Remedyforce on the force.com platform.

-- In the blank configuration record, enter the appropriate information, and then click Save.
+- In the blank configuration record, enter the appropriate information.

 The name of the configuration record.
 This MUST be xMConfig (which is also case-sensitive), otherwise the code will not be able to find the record and the integration will fail.

 The integration URL of the Inbound for Groups integration, available on the Integration Builder tab in the Remedyforce workflow.